TYPE AND CLASS:

 There is Florida law regarding the registering and regulation of the "Navigator" position created by the federal health care reform.

 The law requires individuals acting as a "navigator" under PPACA to be registered with the Florida Department of Financial Services.
-Under PPACA, beginning on October 1, 2013, individuals and small businesses are able to purchase private health insurance through the Federally-facilitated Marketplace (FFM).
+Under PPACA, individuals and small businesses are able to purchase private health insurance through the Federally-facilitated Marketplace (FFM).

 "Navigator" means an individual authorized by an exchange to serve as a navigator, or who works on behalf of an entity authorized by an exchange to serve as a navigator, pursuant to 42 U.S.C. s.
 18031(i)(1), who facilitates the selection of a qualified health plan through the exchange and performs any other duties specified under 42 U.S.C. s.
 18031(i)(3).